 Meanwhile, objects in our own neighborhood of space, our solar system – sun, moon, stars, planets, dwarf planets, asteroids and comets – wander in front of these backdrop stars.
 We see them move because they’re so much closer to us.

 The moon moves its own diameter eastward in front of the backdrop stars in about one hour.
-So – if you watch on the evening of March 27, and notice the distance between the moon and Regulus – then get up in the wee hours of March 28, you’ll see that the gap between the moon and Regulus has narrowed.
-From northwestern North America (Alaska), in fact, the gap will have more than narrowed.
-From that part of the world, you can watch the moon occult (move in front of) Regulus on the morning of March 28, 2018.
+So – if you watch on the evening of March 18, and notice the distance between the moon and Regulus – then get up in the wee hours of March 19, you’ll see that the moon’s position has changed, relative to Regulus, the “fixed” star.